 Welcome to the RNR Officers’ Club Liverpool

-We welcome both serving and retired RN, RNR, RM,RMR, WRNS, WRNR, QARNNS and QARNNSR Officers together with those from a non-service background who are actively involved, associated and interested in maritime matters, afloat or ashore.
-You can find details on how to become a member of our club by opening the ‘contact’ link within this site.
+I would like to emphasise that we are not just a ‘retired’ organisation and have always welcomed both serving and retired RN, RNR, RM,RMR, WRNS, WRNR, QARNNS and QARNNSR Officers together with non-service members who are actively involved, associated and interested in maritime matters, seagoing or shore side.
+You can find details on how to become a member on the “Contact” tab.

-Lieutenant Commander RNR
+Lieutenant Commander (SCC) MBE RNR